BhaskarTrivedi/academic-kickstart/content/home/experience.md

   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
-  location = "California"
-  date_start = "2016-01-01"
+  title = "Grader for Introduction to Computers and Programming, CSE 1310 Java" company = "University of Texas at Arlington" company_url = "" location = "California" date_start = "2018-01-22"
-  date_end = "2016-12-31"
+  date_end = "2018-5-15"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  Responsibilities include:

+  * Grading Homework and Exam
+  * Helping student with doubt
+  * Helping student how to write and design their code
+   """

 +++